L04DB4L4NC3R/groff-cheatsheet/README.md

 ## Groff Cheatsheet
 The helpful groff cheatsheet along with examples.
-Any **Contributions are welcome**.
+Any **contributions are welcome**.

 ---